Set Up Multi-Factor Authentication

 Turn off MFA

-1. Select your username > Team Settings >Security.
+1. Go to User menu > Team Settings >Security.

 2. Hover over the arrow next to Multi-Factor Authentication, and then select Disable.